ALPON Cloud

 Permission updates take effect immediately.
 If a member is using your team and you revoke their access, they are logged out the next time they navigate or perform an action.

-Monitoring & Telemetry
+Monitoring & telemetry

 Available metrics